JK-SHIN-PG/OnReviewServImprovement/Readme.md

   - os : Ubuntu 18.04
   - Python == 3.7

 we recommend to create new virtual environment.
+Run this code to create your own virtual environment.
 ```bash
 conda create -n 'env_name' python=3.7
 conda activate 'env_name'
 # (or) source activate 'env_name'
 ```

+Run this code to clone this code into your local environment.
 ```bash
 git clone https://github.com/ServEngKD/OnReviewServImprovement.git
 cd OnReviewServImprovement/
 ```

 Run the below code to install the required package for this implementation.
 ```bash
 #(if you need) pip install --upgrade pip
 pip install -r requirements.txt